3. Overview

 Draw iso contours

-<Shift> + left mouse button (in Freehand, B-Splines and Polygone drawing modes)
+<Shift-Ctrl> + left mouse button (in Freehand, B-Splines and Polygon drawing modes)

 Undo contour editing